eimanjawwad/final_project_lab7/README.md

 * karel_testing.py - Test file for functions in karel.py
 * shooting_mech.py - Sends high voltage to GPIO pin 26 to fire launcher then low to start up flywheels
 #### Hardware
+* Informed primarily by weight and size constraints, our launcher went through many iterations.
+We initially thought to strap a Nerf gun to the top of pupper; later we found out a previous group had already implemented this, and the battery-powered guns we were interested in were too cumbersome.
+Our next step was then to create an original flywheel launcher, designed around Nerf Rival foam balls (~0.875" diameter).
+You can see our final CAD at: [here](https://cad.onshape.com/documents/c921c09dcc6de268eb584d5f/w/4800d4ed8bfc96cc9374761e/e/c9d1d93adb94f1d6f68957f0?renderMode=0&uiState=693e650e5411e6b191a60ee5).
+* We wired our launcher (2 motors and a continuous rotation servo) to the Pupper through 2 NMOS-controlled switches for the motors, and an Arduino-driven 1 ms 50Hz pulse for the servo.
+Time constraints prevented the use of flyback diodes to prevent high voltage loads across the transistors, but they held up quite well for the demo.
+See the circuit diagram [here]

 ## Testing